 Add the chopped pepper and tomato paste, fry for 2 minutes to remove any rawness.

-Cover tightly and cook till very little water is remaining, reduce to a very gentle simmer and cook till water has been absorbed.
+Cover tightly and cook until very little water is remaining, reduce to a very gentle simmer and cook till water has been absorbed.

 The meat can be fried, grilled or turned in a tomato stew.